 - 2 to 3 cups Blackberries/Apples (or as much as you like/have)

-- In the Slow Cooker:
+- Cooking in the Slow Cooker:

 - Fill a 9x5x3 greased loaf pan with the prepared fruit (if your fruit is on the tart side you can sprinkle a couple of tablespoons of organic sugar over the fruit).
 Optional: you could also just place your fruit in a greased slow cooker.
 I have done it both ways with success.